Core Lawn Aeration

 Most of the time during construction the topsoil is either stripped or is layered beneath the clay.
 Aeration will help mix in that top layer of topsoil.

 We suggest waiting at least 2 months after your new grass or sod has been laid before you aerate.
-This is so that we give the grass time to become deeply rooted and keep your new lawn in place.
+This allows the grass time to become deeply rooted and keep your new lawn in place.

 Post aeration is the best time to overseed your lawn.
 Aeration gives the soil better ability to receive and accept nutrients.
 Overseeding allows new grass to germinate and help a not-so-healthy lawn turn into a plush lawn for your family to enjoy.

-If you have a dog fence, irrigation system or any buried lines, PLEASE let us know!
+If you have an underground dog fence, irrigation system or buried lines, PLEASE let us know!

 Previous